open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/releases/roadmap/index.md

 {% tilesContainer %}

 {% tile title="Entities" %}
-- Introduce Domain capabilities in OpenMetadata
-- Domain only view and allow users to create tags/terms specific to Domains
 - Asset Deprecation , owners can mark assets as deprecated along with a notice of whats the new asset to use.
 Search will exclude deprecated assets
 {% /tile %}